 to this Libguide providing information about reference management tools for staff and students at Lund University.

 This site is updated by librarians at the Faculty of Social Sciences, Lund University, working with reference management programs such as EndNote.
 As an employee or student at the Faculty of Social Sciences you can always contact us, either Ann-Sofie Zettergren or Maja Carlson or Sara Rondahl by e-mail: firstname.lastname@example.org.

-Why should I invest time in a reference management program?
+Why should I invest time in a reference management software?

-A reference management program will help you collect and sort the references you need in your work.
-Your program is built like a personal library, costumized for your personal needs.
+A reference management software will help you collect and sort the references you need in your work.
+It is built like a personal library, costumized for your personal needs.

-Your library will also be accessible (for some programs, for example EndNote) through Microsoft Word - this will help you create the references within the text as well as the bibliography in an output style of your choice.
+Your library will also be accessible (for some software, such as EndNote) through Microsoft Word - this will help you create the references within the text as well as the bibliography in an output style of your choice.

 Which software should I use?

 The Lund University Libraries Head office and LDC have a site license agreement which makes EndNote and RefWorks available to students and faculty at Lund University.
 The licenses are financed by the Lund University Libraries Head office and distributed by LDC.

 EndNote is available for both PC and Mac and includes the following functions:

 Contact your IT-department if you wish to start using EndNote or Reference Manager.

 Can't find what you're looking for?

 Please contact the librarian at your Faculty Library by going to the local websites for contact information, support and training sessions at the different libraries.
 Here are links to some of the libraries different pages regarding Reference management.

 If you can't find your library below, please contact them directly through the contact information on their library webpage: